microsoft/napajs/examples/tutorial/estimate-pi-in-parallel/README.md

 # Estimate PI in parallel
-This example demonstrates concurrent execution of tasks across multiple workers of napa zone.
+This example implements an algorithm to [estimate PI using Monte Carlo method](http://mathfaculty.fullerton.edu/mathews/n2003/montecarlopimod.html).
+It demonstrates how to fan out sub-tasks into multiple JavaScript threads, run them in parallel and aggregate output into a final result.

-With Monte Carlo method to evaluate PI, multiple batches of points were evaluated by a napa zone asynchronously.
-The napa zone was initialized with 4 workers, so different batches could be evaluated concurrently by different workers.
-After all the batches finished their evalutation, the resutls were aggregated to get the final PI evaluation.
+In the implementation, multiple batches of points are evaluated simultaneously in a napa zone of 4 workers.
+Results are aggregated to calculate the final PI after all batches finishes.

 ## How to run
 1. go to directory of "examples/tutorial/estimate-pi-in-parrallel"
 2. run "npm install" to install napajs
-3. run "node estimate-pi-in-parrallel.js"
+3. run "node estimate-pi-in-parallel.js"

 ## Program output
-The below table shows the result of Monte Carlo with 4,000,000 points evaluated by a napa zone with 4 workers.
-The 4,000,000 points is divided into different number of batches for each iteration.
-For those iterations (1-batch, 2-batch, and 4-batch) whose batch number is less than the worker number, execution latency is proportional to the number of batches.
-Meanwhile, the 8-batch iteration cannot scale linearly due to insufficient free worker, which is expected.
+The table below shows results of PI calculated under different settings, each setting emulates 4,000,000 points evaluated by a napa zone of 4 workers.

+These 4,000,000 points are divided into multiple batches, each setting differs only in number of batches.
+For settings (1-batch, 2-batch, and 4-batch) whose batch number is less than the worker number, total latency is proportional to the number of batches, that means we have enough workers to pick up coming batches.
+On the contrary, the 8-batch setting cannot scale linearly due to insufficient free worker, which is expected.
 ```
         # of points     # of batches    # of workers    latency in MS   estimated π     deviation
         ---------------------------------------------------------------------------------------